 This is the same type of standard canner that my grandmother used

-to make everything from pear jelly to jams and jellies to tomato and
+to make everything from pear relish to jams and jellies to tomato and

 spaghetti sauce.
 This complete kit includes everything you need: the